VinGuar/NBA-Player-Grader-With-ML/README.md

 It goes back to when the 3 point line was invented in 1980.
 It gives both regular grades and grades based on per36 stats, whichever you may prefer.

 It is a great way to grade players and see how much they actually correlate towards a win.
-Some players are said to "put up empty stats", and this program is made to help see when players do that, among many other things.
+Some players are said to "put up empty stats", and this program is made to help see when players do that, among other things.
+Another example of the many uses is to see which players may be overrated or underrated to the public eye.

 <br/>